Jewels stolen in Cannes, Chopard says not for stars

-According to the source, who declined to be named because he was not authorised to discuss the case with the press, the jewels were in the safe of a room rented by an employee of the luxury jeweller, which is also a Cannes sponsor.
+According to the source, who declined to be named because he was not authorized to discuss the case with the press, the jewels were in the safe of a room rented by an employee of the luxury jeweler, which is also a Cannes sponsor.

-"The jeweller hasn't yet furnished details of what exactly was stolen," the source said.
+"The jeweler hasn't yet furnished details of what exactly was stolen," the source said.

 Later in the day, Chopard said in a statement that the value of the jewels stolen was not as high as had been reported and that they were not "part of the collection destined to be used by actresses" during the festival.